Sunday, April 30, 2017

 Nonantum Resort, Kennebunkport, ME

-Something magical happens when women gather to run together
+Something magical happens when women gather to workout together

 in the spirit of taking bigger steps toward a better you!

-We are partnering with Maine Women’s Magazine to create a Fun Run to celebrate the Power of a Woman.
-This 5K will take place before the Maine Women’s Expo at the Nonantum Resort.
-Enjoy the Fun Run and then come to the Expo that will provide something for every Maine woman to enjoy and to learn about,” says Lee Hews, publisher of Maine Women Magazine.
+Enjoy the Boot Camp and then come to the Maine Women’s Expo that will provide something for every Maine woman to enjoy and to learn about,” says Lee Hews, publisher of Maine Women Magazine.
 “Exhibitors will offer advice on everything from home decor to retirement savings to rock climbing.”

 Yoga, salsa dancing, cooking demonstrations and other interactive exhibits are part of the expo’s lineup, including a range of DIY sessions, beauty tips, fashion, food sampling, wine tasting and, of course, shopping.